jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 ``fix-tab-trap``, and open a pull request.

 You decide that you want to write a test.
 This is one of those cases where you can fairly easily write a unit test.
-However, the unit test would not really prevent a reappearance of the issue that you decided you want to fix once and for all, namely: you don't want any tab traps anywhere on the JupyterLab start page.
+However, a unit test would only check the top menu bar, so it would not prevent a reappearance of the issue that you decided you want to fix once and for all, namely: you don't want any tab traps anywhere on the JupyterLab start page.

 So you decide that you want to `add a regression test to the Quansight-Labs/jupyter-a11y-testing repo